facetcounter/cel/instructions.md

 5. The API or endpoint must return the highest and lowest recorded forecast in the database for the specified location, day and hour of day

-6. The application must contain an appropriate Dockerfile and otherresources to containerize the application
+6. The application must contain an appropriate Dockerfile and other resources to containerize the application

 7. The application must include a README with instructions for building the Docker container and running the application